The following is a guide to hearings in general. See below for specific procedures to be followed for each type of appeal/complaint.

 The Commission encourages the parties to discuss issues in advance of the hearing and to narrow the issues at the hearing to only those items actually in dispute.
 If any part of the appeal/complaint is not in dispute or has been settled, the hearing officer should be notified promptly at the start of the hearing.
 "Stipulations" of facts agreed to in advance of the hearing can save a great deal of time for parties and witnesses.

 During the hearing, the Employee may be questioned and he or she may question other witnesses.
 Technical rules of evidence do not apply to the hearings and hearings are not controlled by formal courtroom procedures.
 Certain evidence which would not be admissible in court may be admissible in Civil Service hearings.
-Hearsay evidence is admissible, but only to supplement or explain other evidence.
-It cannot be used as the sole basis for any findings of fact unless it would be admissible in court.
+Hearsay evidence is admissible but will not ordinarily be the sole basis to support a decision.

 Even though technical rules of evidence do not apply, the parties may, and frequently do, make the same objections as would be made in court proceedings.
 The statement of an objection must specify the grounds for objection, for example: